ten-protocol/ten-apps/README.md

 ## Overview

-This repository contains the Kubernetes deployment infrastructure for **Ten Protocol** (formerly Obscuro), a privacy-focused Layer 2 blockchain network.
+This repository contains the Kubernetes deployment infrastructure for **Ten Protocol** , a privacy-focused Layer 2 blockchain network.
 The project uses **Helm charts** and **ArgoCD GitOps** to deploy and manage various components of the Ten ecosystem across multiple environments.

 ## 🏗️ Architecture